Investing while living in Germany, you still can!

 Germany has a strong investment culture, with products ranging from the excellent to the downright dubious; so much so that an investment here should be seen as an entrepreneurial exercise with 'investor beware' as a constant and very serious watchword.

-Seeking advice on investments
+Seeking advice on Investments

 The tradition in Germany has long been to buy financial products from one of the very many banks here.
 An investor must be aware of the risks involved in using this source of advice and product.
 The German commercial and savings banking system is an efficient sales machine, lacking the strong controls or serious supervision from central authorities and happily unencumbered by any but the most minimal consumer protection laws.
 Many German commercial banks now refuse to provide accounts to US persons, citing the FATCA penalties as their reason for doing so.

 Some investment advisors are biased, whether legally or emotionally, to the products of a single fund company (or KAG).
-The emotion all too often has a direct correlation with the level of front end fees paid to the agent.
-This is fine if an investor knows precisely which stocks, bonds or funds they want to invest in, but is less useful when seeking independent advice.
+The emotion all too often has a direct correlation with the level of front-end fees paid to the agent.
+This is fine if an investor knows precisely which stocks, bonds, or funds they want to invest in, but is less useful when seeking independent advice.
 Investor and consumer protection legislation is less advanced in Germany than in many other countries; the result is that an investor can receive assurances that stand little or no chance of becoming reality.

-Independent advisors undertake their own analyses of an investor's ability and willingness to take risks, as well as using quantitative and qualitative methods to find the most suitable investments.
+Professional independent advisors undertake their own analyses of an investor's ability and willingness to take risks, as well as using quantitative and qualitative methods to find the most suitable investments.
 They will provide an investment concept based on matching the clients' needs with suitable investment products and will give this report in writing for the investor to consider.
 We strongly recommend that if an investment advisor is unwilling to commit their thoughts to paper by providing such a written concept, a potential investor should look elsewhere.

 Investment products to consider